Criticism of Facebook: Censorship of criticism of Facebook

 Newspapers regularly report stories of users who claim they've been censored on Facebook for being critical of Facebook itself, with their posts removed or made less visible.
 Examples include Elizabeth Warren in 2019 and Rotem Shtarkman in 2016.

 In the context of media reports and lawsuits from people formerly working on Facebook content moderation, a former Facebook moderator (Chris Gray) has claimed that specific rules existed to monitor and sometimes target posts about Facebook which are anti-Facebook or criticize Facebook for some action, for instance by matching the keywords "Facebook" or "DeleteFacebook".

 Facebook's search function has been accused of preventing users from searching for certain terms.
 Michael Arrington of TechCrunch has written about Facebook's possible censorship of "Ron Paul" as a search term.
-MoveOn.org's Facebook group for organizing protests against privacy violations could for a time not be found by searching.
-The very word privacy was also restricted.
+MoveOn.org's Facebook group for organizing protests against privacy violations could for a time not be found through searching, the word privacy was also restricted.

 Censorship around global politics

 In 2015, it was reported that Facebook has a policy to censor anything related to Kurdish opposition against Turkey, such as maps of Kurdistan, flags of Kurdish armed terrorist groups (such as PKK and YPG), and criticism of Mustafa Kemal Atatürk, the founder of Turkey.

-In 2016, Facebook banned and also removed content regarding the Kashmir dispute.
+In 2016, Facebook banned and also removed content regarding the Kashmir conflict.

 During a podcast, Mark Zuckerberg admitted that Facebook suppressed all the coverage of Joe Biden's son's email leaks during the 2020 United States elections due to a general request from the FBI.
 The censored news claimed that the son of Joe Biden, who was vice-president in Obama's administration, used his father's influence to fix a deal with a Ukrainian businessman.

+Following outreach from the United States Department of Justice, Facebook removed a Facebook group that was used to share information about Immigration and Customs Enforcement.

 Censorship in line with US foreign policy

 In 2021, Facebook was accused of censoring messages critical of Israel and supportive of Palestine.
 During conflict over the Sheikh Jarrah property dispute in 2021, Facebook was accused of deleting hundreds of posts critical of Israel.
 Senior Facebook officials apologized to the Palestinian Prime Minister for censoring pro-Palestinian voices.

 In October 2021, a secret blacklist of "dangerous individuals and organizations" maintained by Facebook was discovered by The Intercept, which revealed censorship in the MENA region was stricter than in USA.
-Critics and scholars have argued the blacklist and the guideline stiffles free discussion, as well as enforcing an uneven enforcement of the rules.
+Critics and scholars have argued the blacklist and the guideline stifles free discussion, as well as enforcing an uneven enforcement of the rules.